figurative-cloud/documentation/src/guide/introduction/getting-started.md

 reasonai function push
 ```

-Once your function is ready, you can add it to the {{$frontmatter.api_name_short}} by modifying the config `./reason/apis/yourAPIName/yourAPIName.json`
+Once your function is ready, you can add it to the {{$frontmatter.integral_name}} by modifying the config `./reason/integrals/yourAPIName/yourAPIName.json`

 ```js
 {